mathiasmantelli/awesome-mobile-robotics/README.md

 ## Companies and Jobs
 * [Segments.ai](https://segments.ai/) | Segments.ai is building the best labeling platform for robotics (2D and 3D annotation, multi-sensor annotation, ...)
-* [NAVER LABS Europe](https://europe.naverlabs.com/) | It conducts fundamental and applied research in domains such as computer vision, 3D vision, machine learning and robotics or more globally speaking, in artificial intelligence
+* [NAVER LABS Europe](https://europe.naverlabs.com/) | It conducts fundamental and applied research in domains such as computer vision, 3D vision, machine learning, and robotics or more globally speaking, in artificial intelligence
 * [PAL Robotics](http://pal-robotics.com/) | It helps you integrate cutting-edge humanoid and mobile robots to add value to your research institution or company and reach your goals outstandingly
 * [X](https://x.company/careers-at-x/) | X is a diverse group of inventors and entrepreneurs who build and launch technologies that aim to improve the lives of millions, even billions, of people (Google)
 * [Waymo](https://waymo.com) | Autonomous Driving car company from Google
 * [ZOOX](https://zoox.com/) | Zoox is creating autonomous mobility from the ground up
 * [Robotec AI](Robotec.ai) | A software company that develops high-tech solutions for automated and connected vehicles
-* [Fraunhofer IPA](https://www.ipa.fraunhofer.de/en.html) | A leading centre for applied research in robotics and automation in one of the most innovative industrial areas world-wide
+* [Fraunhofer IPA](https://www.ipa.fraunhofer.de/en.html) | A leading center for applied research in robotics and automation in one of the most innovative industrial areas worldwide
 * [ihmc Robotics](http://robots.ihmc.us/) | IHMC has been pioneering advanced control techniques for bipedal robots to maintain balance while walking over a wide variety of terrains
 * [GUSS](https://gussag.com/) | Autonomous orchard sprayers
 * [AgroIntelli](https://www.agrointelli.com/#home) | Versatile and autonomous agricultural robot solving multiple tasks in the field